WalterYongtaoWang/resend/README.md

 DeviceType::PrinterType(printer) is serialized as 4_u32 + IoPrinter data.
 DeviceType::ScardType is serialized as 0x20_u32.

-Please be aware: [discriminants on non-unit variants are experimental for now (Rust 1.65)](https://github.com/rust-lang/rust/issues/60553), you have to use nightly build.
+Please be aware: [discriminants on non-unit variants are experimental for now (Rust 1.65)](https://github.com/rust-lang/rust/issues/60553), you have to use Rust nightly for this.

 # Customizable (attributes)